 Senior Trial Lawyer With Substantial Experience Winning Complex CasesPRACTICE AREA(S): Birth Injury, Carbon Monoxide Poisoning, Medical Malpractice, Personal Injury, Products Liability, Unnecessary Stents, Environmental Torts, Commercial Litigation, Mass Torts

 Hassan Murphy has served as the managing partner of Murphy, Falcon & Murphy since 1999, and develops the strategic vision that powers the firm’s growth.
-As a skilled Baltimore trial attorney and aggressive negotiator, he is directly involved in the most complex cases the firm handles.
+As a skilled Baltimore personal injury attorney and aggressive negotiator, he is directly involved in the most complex cases the firm handles.

 Mr. Murphy’s leadership as counsel and co-lead counsel has led to settlements and verdicts in excess of $300 million, including the negotiation of a $54 million settlement in an environmental torts case—without ever filing suit.